ProGamerGov/neural-dream/README.md

 **Output options**:
 * `-output_image`: Name of the output image.
 Default is `out.png`.
 * `-output_start_num`: The number to start output image names at.
 Default is set to `1`.
+* `-leading_zeros`: The number of leading zeros to use for output image names.
+Default is set to `0` to disable leading zeros.
 * `-print_iter`: Print progress every `print_iter` iterations.
 Set to `0` to disable printing.
 * `-print_octave_iter`: Print octave progress every `print_octave_iter` iterations.
 Default is set to `0` to disable printing.
 If tiling is enabled, then octave progress will be printed every `print_octave_iter` octaves.
 * `-save_iter`: Save the image every `save_iter` iterations.
 Set to `0` to disable saving intermediate results.